Chapter 31 : The Moonlit Knight

 I reached my foot out and added an O in the corner nearest me.
 “I think I love him,” I admitted.

 “Really?” asked Mandy.
 “Have you said anything to him?”

 “Well, no. I don’t know if it’s love.
-We’ve only been together about three months… I’ve never been in love.
-How do I know?”
+I’ve never been in love, so how do I know?”